 This property includes more than six miles of pristine shoreline along the Upper Connecticut River, a regionally significant deer yard and an important snowmobile trail.
 It is now the Forest Society’s largest forest reservation north of the notches.
-The Washburn Family Forest and its 2,121 acres is open to hiking, mountain biking, fishing and hunting.
+The Washburn Family Forest and its 2,121 acres are open to hiking, mountain biking, fishing, and hunting.

 Fall Leaf Watching

 Autumn comes early to the mountains of northern New Hampshire, and especially so here in the Great North Woods, which is some 80 miles north of the White Mountains.